jblake/gbasm/HACKING.md

 pipeline a problem was identified, and also to collect as many errors as possible before reporting to the user, instead of simply bailing after the first error is found.

+Macros can refer to other macros.
+Note that if there is a cyclical definition, the compiler will try to loop forever during expansion and eventually crash.

 TODO list: